eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_feed_app/includes/app.rst

 Run the application
 -------------------

-To test the application, open two terminals in the *workspace_CalculatorFeed/build* directory and execute the following commands:
+To test the application, open two terminals in the *workspace_CalculatorFeed* directory and execute the following commands:

 * In the first terminal, run the server application: